 It is strongly recommended that all students consider taking more than the required three years of science.
 It is felt that basic scientific information and processes will be valuable for all students, whether they are planning post-secondary schooling or not.
 Most courses are laboratory oriented so that the student can gain first-hand experience doing science.

 Science 9 (Course #605)

-Science 9 is a required course that focuses on the earth science topics of earth structure, earth's place in the universe, ecosystems, and human interactions with the earth.
-The course is also an introduction into some physical science concepts, including force and motion.
+Science 9 is a required course that covers topics in Science Inquiry, Astronomy, Earth Science, Ecology, and Physcial Science.
 This course is accepted by colleges and universities to fulfill admission requirements.

 Biology (Course #620)